GavinMilbank/GeorgeMilbank.github.io/content/_index.md

 Even given the need to compete with more efficient mega-refineries principally in Asia, there is obviously increased supply chain risk in having these as the only source of refined products, so great insurance and optionality value in having a local refinery.
-The government appears to have been influenced by emissions reduction goals not to offer to help the refinery compete with the overseas mega-refineries particularly during the Covid downturn.
+The government appears to have been influenced by emissions reduction goals not to offer to help the refinery even over the Covid downturn.
 The almost comic incompetence of the decision to close the refinery was immediately showcased with the refining business surging to [historic profitability](https://www.youtube.com/watch?v=CjNqvObCfKc) as supply chain and geopolitical risks skyrocket.

 <figure>